hocgin/ErrorKit/README.md

 }
 ```

-You might expect this to work seamlessly, but it doesn’t.
-If we randomly throw an error and print its `localizedDescription`, like in the following SwiftUI view:
+You might expect this to work seamlessly, but trying it out reveals a surprise: 😱

 ```swift
 struct ContentView: View {